MetOffice/CSET/docs/source/index.rst

 process-oriented evaluation for UM, LFRic physical and ML models, supporting both deterministic and ensemble configurations.

-CSET is expanding it's support for verification and evaluation of machine learn models and utilises observations from a range of sources to aid in the evaluation process.
+CSET is expanding it's support for verification and evaluation of machine learned models and utilises observations from a range of sources to aid in the evaluation process.
 It will utilise the Model Evaluation Tools (MET) software to provide a range of verification metrics aligned with operational verification best practices.